Overview of restrictions on repossession

 Goods can only be repossessed from you if your credit contract explicitly allows this.
-The repossession rules in the CCCF Act do not give a lender any repossession rights they wouldn’t otherwise have – the Act just says how the lender can use any repossession rights that are in the contract.
+The repossession rules in the CCCF Act do not give a lender any repossession rights that aren’t in the contract – it just sets rules about how they can use those repossession rights.

 When the credit contract does allow repossession, the lender can repossess goods only if:

-- you “default” – which means you fail to make your payments or you breach the contract in some other way, or
+- you “default” on your debt – this means you fail to make your payments or you breach the contract in some other way, or

-- the goods are “at risk” – which means the lender has reasonable grounds to believe the goods have been (or will be) destroyed, damaged or removed.
+- the goods are “at risk” – this means that the lender has reasonable grounds to believe the goods have been (or will be) destroyed, damaged or removed.

 A lender also can’t repossess property from you if: